Bilateral agreements tie Egypt to old policies

 - Stay current and expand your knowledge with the latest data trends driving crossborder greenfield investment

 Registrants receive complimentary access to five online articles every month by completing the short registration form opposite.
-Subscribers (paying an annual subscription rate of £345) receive full access to all articles on the website as well as six issues of fDi Magazine.
+Subscribers (paying an annual subscription rate of £395 plus VAT if applicable) receive full access to all articles on the website as well as six issues of fDi Magazine.